Azure/iotc-device-bridge/README.md

     "measurements": {
         "temp": 20.31,
         "pressure": 50,
-        "humidity": 8.5
+        "humidity": 8.5,
+        "ledColor": "blue"
     }
 }
 ```

 > NOTE: `deviceId` must be alphanumeric, lowercase, and may contain hyphens.
-The values of the fields in `measurements` must be numbers (i.e. not quoted).
+The values of the fields in `measurements` must be numbers or strings.

 6. When a message with a new `deviceId` is sent to IoT Central by the device bridge, a device will be created as an **Unassociated device**.
 Unassociated devices appear in your IoT Central application in `Device Explorer > Unassociated devices`.
 Click `Associate` and choose a device template to start receiving incoming measurements from that device in IoT Central.